withastro/astro/docs/src/pages/reference/renderer-reference.md

 ## What is a renderer?

-A renderer is an NPM package that has two responsiblities:
+A renderer is an NPM package that has two responsibilities:

 1. _render a component to a static string of HTML_ at build time
 2. _rehydrate that HTML to create an interactive component_ on the client.